 This combination sets up a vicious cycle when a third variable is introduced: sleep-disordered breathing.
 Having a breathing issue at night is very common among overweight people, and can range from chronic snoring to sleep apnea, a condition that deprives the body of oxygen and results in a significant sleep deficit.
 Poor sleep quality can leave you feeling too tired to exercise during the day and prone to poor diet choices.

 Healthier sleep, healthier you

 Many sleep experts recommend tackling any sleep issues first to achieve weight loss goals.
 Getting on a consistent schedule of good quality sleep can cultivate much better habits, because when you’re well rested, you have more energy to work out.
-You’ll also be better equipped to stick to your diet plans and avoid problem foods.
+You’re also better equipped to stick to your diet plans and avoid problem foods.

 No matter their body type or weight, everyone should be able to enjoy the benefits of restful, restorative sleep.
 But sometimes, our sleep is interrupted when our breathing patterns change, and many signs point to being overweight as a common cause of these changes in breathing and sleep health.